-- 1. Balanced Charging: during charging, the voltages of the battery cells are automatically balanced. - 2.
-Auto-Discharging Function: to prevent swelling, the battery automatically discharges to approx. 96% of the battery level when it is idle for one day, and automatically discharges to approx. 72% of the battery level when it is idle for five days.
+- 1. Balanced Charging: during charging, the voltages of the battery cells are automatically balanced. - Auto-Discharging Function: to prevent swelling, the battery automatically discharges to approx. 96% of the battery level when it is idle for one day, and automatically discharges to approx. 72% of the battery level when it is idle for nine days.
 It is normal to feel moderate heat being emitted from the battery during the discharging process. - 3.
 Overcharge Protection: the battery stops charging automatically once fully charged. - 4.
-Temperature Detection: To prevent damage, the battery only charges when the temperature is between 5° and 40° C (41° and 104° F).
+Temperature Detection: to prevent damage, the battery only charges when the temperature is between 5° and 40° C (41° and 104° F).
 Charging stops automatically if the temperature of the battery exceeds 50° C (122° F) during the charging process. - 5.
 Overcurrent Protection: the battery stops charging if an excess current is detected. - Over-discharge Protection: discharging stops automatically to prevent excess discharge when the battery is not in flight use.
 Over-discharge protection is not enabled when the battery is in flight use. - 7.
 Short Circuit Protection: the power supply is automatically cut if a short circuit is detected. - Battery Cell Damage Protection: DJI Fly displays a warning prompt when a damaged battery cell is detected. - Hibernation Mode: if the battery cell voltage is lower than 3.0 V or the battery level is less than 10%, the battery enters Hibernation mode to prevent over-discharge.
-Charge the battery to wake it from hibernation. - Communication: information about the voltage, capacity, and current of the battery is transmitted to the aircraft.
+Charge the battery to wake it from hibernation. - Communication: information about the voltage, capacity, and current of the battery is transmitted to the aircraft. - Refer to the DJI Mini 2 SE Disclaimer and Safety Guidelines and the stickers on the battery before use.
+Users take full responsibility for all usage and operations.